salesforce/digital-lending-sample-data/README.md

 <summary>Command Details</summary>
 Creates the Stage Definition for Digital Lending

-Note: If the above command fails with error `In field: RunAsUser - no User named 005SG0000070iEkYAI found`, please replace the userId mentioned in runAsUser tags with the UserId of the User deploying the Stage Definition or with the UserId of the Admin in target org
+Note: If the above command fails with error `In field: RunAsUser - no User named 005SG0000070iEkYAI found`, please replace the username mentioned in runAsUser tags with the username of the User deploying the Stage Definition or with the username of the Admin in target org
 </details>